-Since SLIMSTATE is designed to improve the performance of race detection on arrays, we focus our attention on the 15 array-intensive programs for which at least half of the checked memory locations are array elements.
-For those programs, the running time under SLIMSTATE when memory is unconstrained is 17%-109% the running time of FASTTRACK, with a geometric mean of 83%.
+unconstrained is 17%-109% the running time of FASTTRACK, with a geometric mean of 83%.
 When memory is constrained, SLIMSTATE is able to successfully check those programs in heap spaces that are 4%-108% of the minimum heap required to check them with FASTTRACK, with a geometric mean of 65%.
-The most significant improvements are achieved for array-intensive programs whose access patterns match our compression modes.
+The most significant improvements are achieved for array-intensive programs with patterns matching our modes.